Plant Pest Monitoring and Management Tools and Equipment – Plant Health Targeted Intake

 Other useful information

 A farm business may submit one application per premise.
-Separate applications must be submitted for each valid Premises Identification (PID) number.
+Separate applications must be submitted for each valid PID number.

-Costs for eligible project activities must be incurred, invoiced and paid for by the applicant after receipt of a test result for your 2018 corn crop showing 5 ppm or more, and between October 12, 2018 – October 31, 2019.
+Costs for eligible project activities must be incurred, invoiced and paid for by the applicant between October 12, 2018 – October 31, 2019.

 Apply now!
 Can't apply online?